-The Nova Scotia Skills Competition provides opportunities for youth to explore skilled trades and technologies, enhance their skills, and strive for excellence in a chosen field.
+The Nova Scotia Skills Competition provides opportunities for students and apprentices to compete in skilled trade and technology competitions.
+Competitors across Nova Scotia demonstrate unique abilities, enhance their skills, and strive for excellence in their chosen skill area!

-Skills Canada Nova Scotia annual host competitions for both high school and post-secondary level students and apprentices.
+Skills Canada-Nova Scotia annually hosts competitions for both high school and post-secondary level students and apprentices.
 Each contest is tailored to a specific industry, and competitors are challenged to perform tasks against students from around the province.
 To learn more about contest descriptions applicable for you, please choose one of the options below.

 Rules & Regulations